• Skip to primary navigation

 Jump to Recipe - Print Recipe

 A recipe for Cheddar Sun-Dried Tomato Biscuits!
-These light and flaky biscuits are packed with shredded Cheddar cheese and chopped sun-dried tomatoes for a savory addition to brunch.
+These light and flaky buttermilk biscuits are packed with cheese and sun-dried tomatoes for a savory addition to brunch.

 Brunch Week

-Welcome to #BrunchWeek 2018!
+Welcome to Brunch Week!
 This year is even bigger and better than ever.

-We have so many delicious recipes for you to enjoy throughout the week including cocktails, appetizers, pastries, tarts, main courses, and plenty of desserts.
+We have so many delicious recipes for you to enjoy throughout the week including drinks, appetizers, pastries, tarts, main courses, and plenty of desserts.

 I am joining the event today with a recipe for Cheddar Sun-Dried Tomato Biscuits.